shtgl/vscode_dev_setup/README.md

    - Some changes may require to restart VSCode for them to take effect.
 </div>

----
+## Tip

-**Tip:** Keep `settings.json` under version control to easily share and restore your preferred environment!
+ Keep `settings.json` under version control to easily share and restore your preferred environment!